ivandeex/Sia-Ant-Farm/changelog/items/key-updates/free-port-ss.md

-- Use `ss` command line utility to check for free ports and improve Ants and Antfarm stability.
+- On Linux (incl.
+Gitlab CI) use `ss` command line utility to check for free ports to improve Ants and Antfarm stability.